shahjacobb/shahjacobb/README.md

 Hi!
 I'm Shah, a current junior at Queens College studying computer science.

-What I'm building right now:
+What I've built right now:

 [**Sante, AI-powered transcription and progress-note taking assistant for mental health professionals**]( https://github.com/shahjacobb/Sante).
 Using *faster-whisper* and *LLama-2-70B*, this lets providers transcribe recorded sessions with patients and choose between different progress note/types for their records.